AntonioDA2004/real-estate-searcher/README.md

 ## 🚀 Future Features

-✅ When submitting the form, the user receives feedback.
+✅ If the form has invalid values, an error will be displayed.
 ✅ Online demo.

 ## ⚙️ Prerequisites